Program Length: 20 months

 Fundamentals in Nursing I-II

 This two-module course focuses on the role of the two-year professional nursing student who will be involved in the care and treatment of persons and the study of nursing theory as it relates to the safety and well-being of clients.
-Essential steps that must be applied consistently during each patient encounter as it relates to responsible, safe nursing care and comprehensive nursing skills from basic skills to complex advanced skills.
-At the end of the course, the student will be required to pass the REACH exam.
-Students must complete 40 hours in laboratory and 150 hours in clinical experiences.
+Students learn theory, skills, and the basic nursing concepts of caring, documentation, teaching/learning, critical thinking, communication, and the nursing process in order to provide safe and competent nursing care to adult medical-surgical clients in the clinical setting.
+Students must complete 20 hours of theory, 60 hours of laboratory, and 150 hours in clinical experiences.

 This course develops beginning knowledge and skills to focus on assessment and physical exam of the whole person.
 It provides the nursing student with the skills in physical, psychosocial, and spiritual assessment of adult clients.
 History taking and data collection are emphasized.